psiz-org/psiz/docs/src/ecosystem/datasets.rst

 * Parquet table files.
 * A PsiZ-managed :code:`manifest.json` with strict schema/version checks.
 * Split management in a separate :code:`split_assignments` table.
+* Optional normalized :code:`stimuli` and :code:`participants` dimensions for
+    metadata that should not be duplicated in every observation row.

 The runtime ingestion path is backend-neutral using Keras :code:`PyDataset` with Tier A minimal adapters: